gohugoio/hugo/README.md

 ##### Adding compile information to Hugo

-When Hugo is built using the above steps, the `version` sub-command will include the `mdate` of the Hugo executable.
+When Hugo is built using the above steps, the `version` sub-command will include the `mdate` of the Hugo executable, similar to the following:

+    Hugo Static Site Generator v0.13-DEV buildDate: 2014-12-24T04:46:03-07:00

 Instead, it is possible to have the `version` sub-command return information about the git commit used and time of compilation using `build` flags.

 To do this, replace the `go build` command with the following *(replace `/path/to/hugo` with the actual path)*:

-    go build -ldflags "-X /path/to/hugo/commands.commitHash `git rev-parse --short HEAD 2>/dev/null` -X github.com/spf13/hugo/commands.buildDate `date +%FT%T`"
+    go build -ldflags "-X /path/to/hugo/commands.commitHash `git rev-parse --short HEAD 2>/dev/null` -X github.com/spf13/hugo/commands.buildDate `date +%FT%T%z`"

-This will result in hugo version output that looks similar to:
+This will result in `hugo version` output that looks similar to:

-    Hugo Static Site Generator v0.13-DEV buildDate: 2014-10-16T09:59:55Z Hugo Static Site Generator v0.13-DEV-24BBFE7 buildDate: 2014-10-16T10:00:55Z
+    Hugo Static Site Generator v0.13-DEV-8042E77 buildDate: 2014-12-25T03:25:57-07:00

 The format of the date is configurable via the `Params.DateFormat` setting.  `DateFormat` is a string value representing the Go time layout that should be used to format the date output.
-If `Params.DateFormat` is not set, `time.RFC3339` will be used as the default format.See [time documentation](http://golang.org/pkg/time/#pkg-constants) for more information.
+If `Params.DateFormat` is not set, `time.RFC3339` will be used as the default format.
+See Go's ["time" package documentation](http://golang.org/pkg/time/#pkg-constants) for more information.

 Configuration setting using config.yaml as example: